Skip to content Skip to main content

 expand_more

-The descent is long but gentle — off Djouce onto White Hill, down the famous long boardwalk across the blanket bog, past Powerscourt Waterfall (Ireland's tallest), and into Crone Wood as the oak and ash close in around you.
+The descent is long but gentle — off Djouce onto White Hill, down the famous long boardwalk across the blanket bog, past Powerscourt Waterfall (Ireland's tallest) viewpoint, and into Crone Wood as the oak and ash close in around you.
 Enniskerry village appears at the end of the forest track, and your last night's B&B is a few minutes' walk away.
 A proper finish.

 Day 6